Colorado Lifetime Fishing License Cost & Rules 2026

 colorado fishing license eligibility

-Residents with total and permanent disabilities may apply for the free Columbine Lifetime Fishing License.
-You’ll need a completed application and disability proof, such as a signed physician’s affidavit.
+Residents with a total and permanent disability may apply for the free Columbine Lifetime Fishing License.

 Eligibility Requirements for Nonresidents